 You can get home tutoring too.
 GCSE Math education is not hard to get in this age of internet.
 Opt for online GCSE Maths courses.
 Find interactive maths on the internet such as multiplication games, addition games and other similar online math games.

-Practicing online with the help of mathematical courses, free math worksheets and online maths games will train you for the test, but prioritise studying from your GCSE Maths textbook and find past maths GCSE exams of your board.
+Practicing online with the help of mathematical courses, free math worksheets and online maths tutor and games will train you for the test, but prioritise studying from your GCSE Maths textbook and find past maths GCSE exams of your board.
 There is also a wealth of maths tutors available online or face to face for that extra bit of help.